schaueho/clojure-codekata/kata4-data-munging/README.md

-# kata3-data-munging
+# kata4-data-munging

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME

-## License
+Some clojure code to solve kata 4 "Data munging" from codekata.pragprog.com

-Copyright © 2013 FIXME
+## Kata description, Copyright © 2013 cf. codekata.pragprog.com

-Distributed under the Eclipse Public License, the same as Clojure.

 Martin Fowler gave me a hard time for KataTwo, complaining that it was yet another single-function, academic exercise.
 Which, or course, it